omarelleboudy/Flutter-Course/Clima-Flutter/README.md

 ## What this app does:

 It's a weather app that grabs the current location of the device or the given City name and prints out the temperature, along with a message.
+Tapping the button at the top left gets the current location once again.

 The weather API that was used : https://openweathermap.org/api